build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ## Why use GitOps?

-GitOps is the best way to implement continuous deployment of Kuberentes-based clusters.
-The main reason is that we can go through the details of GitOps specific practices on Kuberentes.

-Based on the GitOps method, Git is the only actual source of the required state for the system.
+Git is the only actual source of the required state for the system.
 It supports repeatable and automated deployment, cluster management, and monitoring.
 Developers reuse Git workflows that are well-established in the enterprise for building, testing, scanning, and other continuous integration steps.
-Once the final state of the system is declared in the main Git repository branch, the GitOps tool chain is used to verify/deployment, observe/alerts, and fix/operations.
+Once the last state of the system is declared in the main Git repository branch, the GitOps tool chain is used to verify deployment, observe alerts, and fix operations.
+Based on the core foundational principles of GitOps, we believe GitOps is the best way to continuously deploy Kubernetes clusters.
 The process is like below:

 ![why is GitOps](./images/why%20is%20GitOps.jpg))